 The school encourages and facilitates the professional development of all staff.
 Training is undertaken internally and externally to further develop their knowledge and skills.
 Staff have had training on; Dyslexia awareness; Speech, Language and Communication difficulties; Behaviour Management and Autism.
 Individual staff have received training in the delivery of specific Speech and Language Group Training.
-We engage with Trafford SENAS (Trafford Special Needs Advisory Service) if further advice and assessment is necessary.
+Staff are actively encouraged to observe others within the school and Trust, exploiting the knowledge and expertise of subject leaders, and showcasing outstanding inclusive teaching.